Kitware/vtk-book/VTKBook/08Chapter8.md

 To conclude this section, we will examine how some of the dataset, cell, and point attribute operations are used.
 These operations tend to be used by class developers.
 You will not need to use them if you build applications by constructing visualization pipelines with existing filters.

 **Find Free Edges.** In our first example we will take a peek inside the filter vtkLinearExtrusionFilter.
 This filter implements the following modelling operation.
 Given a polygonal mesh, extrude the mesh in a given direction, constructing a "skirt" or "walls" from the free edges.
 If the polygonal example is a single square, the result of this operation is a cube.
 Or, if the polygonal data consists of a single line, the result of the operation is a quadrilateral.
-A point will generate a line as shown in **Figure 8-40**(a).
+A point will generate a line as shown in {ref}`Figure 8-40 <Figure-8-40>`(a).

 {#Figure-8-39 .figure-target}
 &nbsp;